wp-plugins/simple-scrollbar-gallery/readme.txt

 1. Unpack the plugin, put it in your "plugins" folder (`/wp-content/plugins/`).
 2. Activate the plugin from the Plugins section.
+3. Now you need all images of your gallery in the same size.

+== Create Images ==

+You need all images of your gallery in the same size and have to upload them in the same aspect ratio.
+Maybe you have landscape and portait photos and want a square gallery.
+Then you have to scale the images and compose a border around them.
+Landscape images get a top and bottom border, portraits right and left.
+With imagemagick you can create a gray image of the right dimensions and fit all images over it: `$ for file in *; do composite -gravity center $file background.png $file; done`

 == Frequently Asked Questions ==